 Co-operative Futures’ 2026 Future Co-ops conference, Power to the People, is taking place in Birmingham from Friday 27th February to Saturday 28th February 2026.
 The two-day gathering will examine how collective action and co-operation can rebuild trust and deliver real power at a local level.

-The conference opens on the evening of Friday 27th February with discussion, entertainment, short films and the traditional Future Co-ops dinner at The Good Intent, a city-centre not-for-profit pub in the historic Great Western Arcade.
+The conference opens on the evening of Friday 27th February with thoughtful presentations, discussion, short films that speak to our theme, and the traditional Future Co-ops communal dinner.
+All of this takes place at the Good Intent, a city-centre not-for-profit pub in the historic Great Western Arcade.

 The conference starts from a simple belief: the most effective response to authoritarianism is more democracy, not less.